.30 carbine: History

 The M1 carbine was issued to infantry officers; machine gun, artillery and tank crews; paratroopers; and other line-of-communications personnel in lieu of the larger, heavier M1 Garand.
+Cavalry Reconnaissance units were primarily armed with the carbine.
 The weapon was originally issued with a 15-round detachable magazine.
 The carbine and cartridge were not intended to serve as a primary infantry weapon, nor was it comparable to more powerful intermediate cartridges later developed for assault rifles.
 The M2 carbine was introduced late in World War II with a selective-fire switch allowing optional fully automatic fire at a rather high rate (850–900 rpm) and a 30-round magazine.

 The M1 and M2 carbines continued in service during the Korean War.
 A postwar U.S. Army evaluation reported that "[t]here are practically no data bearing on the accuracy of the carbine at ranges in excess of 50 yards.
 The record contains a few examples of carbine-aimed fire felling an enemy soldier at this distance or perhaps a little more.
 But they are so few in number that no general conclusion can be drawn from them.
 Where carbine fire had proven killing effect, approximately 95 percent of the time the target was dropped at less than 50 yards."
 The evaluation also reported that "[c]ommanders noted that it took two to three engagements at least to settle their men to the automatic feature of the carbine so that they would not greatly waste ammunition under the first impulse of engagement.
 By experience, they would come to handle it semiautomatically, but it took prolonged battle hardening to bring about this adjustment in the human equation."